Nvidiacoursems/Nvidia_Project/README.md

  imagenet.py --model=$NET/resnet18.onnx --input_blob=input_0 --output_blob=output_0 --labels=$DATASET/labels.txt $DATASET/Input/(Jet or Hatairballoon it depends on the image you want)/(Name of image in folder e.g Hotair01 or Jet02).jpg data/Hotairballoon_Jet/Output/(here you put the name of the output file e.g if your using jet image 1 (Jet01) write Jet01out same with the Hotairballoon).

-*Note you must be in the classification folder in your terminal if your not type - cd - then type - cd jetson-inference/python/training/classification -
+*Note you must be in the classification folder in your terminal if your not type - cd - then type

-Thank You :) !
+- cd jetson-inference/python/training/classification -

 *Note class #0 is Hotairballoon and class #1 is Jet

 Here is a video demonstration: https://youtu.be/t2cUNABMvdY

+Thank you :) ,I hope you injoy!
+GoodBye!!